vjs3/awesome-podcast-episodes/README.md

 Podcasts episodes are not just about technical knowledge but also about overall growth for developers like salary negotiations, ethics, work life balance and more.

+You can find list of awesome podcasts [here](https://github.com/guipdutra/awesome-geek-podcasts).

 ## JavaScript

 - [Learning and Developing JavaScript](https://javascriptair.com/episodes/2015-12-16/)